GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `layout.tsx:` Imports global styles and fonts, sets metadata (such as title and description), and encapsulates the application.
     - `loading.tsx:` This is a special Next.js component to display something loading during data fetch or route changes.
 To display this to the user, we insert our Loader component.
 - `(pages):` Contains all of our application routes, but remember, whenever they are within parent folders, that folder will not be recognized as a route!
 Our pages:
+    - `(private):` Everything inside this folder is our private route pages, which the user must be logged in to access.
+It contains:
+        - `Users:` User management screen, responsible for displaying the list of registered users and offering the actions to create, edit, or delete each user, integrating with the API hooks at: ./src/hooks/api/Users/
     - `(public):` Everything inside this folder is our public route pages, which the user can access even without being logged in.
 Here we have:
         - `page.tsx`: Our first page, also known as our "home" page, is the screen the user sees as soon as they access the site.
         - `Login:` Login screen, when accessing: /Login.
 Requests email and password for the user to access the platform.
 If the email and password are correct, the user moves to the 'confirm' stage where they enter the 6-digit code sent to their email to access (2FA).
             - `ResetPassword:` Screen for the user to change their password, when accessing: /Login/ResetPassword.
 First, it requests email.
 If available, it moves to the screen to enter the new password, confirm, and enter the 6-digit code sent to the email.